I was getting a lot of requests and questions about the tips and decided to do a better work for you.

 - Hit well on both sides of the upper

 - Attach wide reinforcement tape ( 14 mm)

 If your upper leather is too thick, you can skive the edges before sewing.

 No matter what footwear type pattern you make, it is always very important to mark the center line.
 IT’s enough to make even a small hall ( with an awl) near the edge.

 This will help you to place your upper in the right spot on your last every time.

 The mark on your upper should always match the center of your last.

-If your pattern consist of many details the trick is to use the center line.
+If your pattern consists of many details the trick is to use the center line.
 You should start your pattern assembling from the center mark.

-By starting assembling from the center mark will always lead to perfect result.
+By starting assembling from the center mark will always lead to a perfect result.

 4. Perfect Fitting of Lining Pattern